gammu/gammu/docs/manual/internal/reply.rst

 When phone gives answers, we check if we requested received info and we redirect it to concrete reply function, which will decode it.
 Different phone answers can go to one reply function let's say responsible for getting sms status.
-There are 2 types of answer:
+There are three types of answer:

 Binary
 ------